-- Use this website requirement checklist to see the complete list of what you will be responsible for.
-At a minimum, your portfolio website must contain the information from the list below:
+- Use this website requirement checklist to see the complete list of what you will be responsible for by the end of the semester.
+At a MINIMUM, your portfolio website must contain the information from the list below:

 - Example how to organize your site: portfolio outline